-Less then two years ago, the company went public at a price of 240€/share, today that price is 1.000€, in the middle of a crisis!
+Less then two years ago, the company went public at a price of 240€/share, today that rate is 1.000€, in the middle of a crisis!
 With a profit in 2019 of almost €500 million, they demonstrate resilience and a future-proof business model.
 They can be trusted.

 Truth be told: convincing investors with hollow statistics is over for quite a while now, long before the COVID-19 crisis.
 For the last year, fewer fintechs were founded, and new investments were distributed in a more consolidated way.

-Don does not believe that COVID-19 will suddenly transform the Fintech industry, it will merely result in an acceleration of trends that were happening already.
+Don does not believe that COVID-19 will suddenly transform the Fintech industry; it will merely result in an acceleration of trends that were happening already.
 What we will see according to him is:

 - Lower growth of new Fintech companies in the coming months or years

-- Smaller players that do not have a waterproof business model will leave the market faster
+- Smaller players that do not have a waterproof business model will leave the market faster.

 Sounds familiar?
 If you read my blogs, you may have read this before in the interview with Richard Turrin, on March 23, 2020.

-In stressful times, people and organisations go back to what they know
+In stressful times, people and organisations go back to what they know.

 We live in uncertain times and in stressful times.

 In stressful times, people and organisations go back to what they know.
 Their risk appetite goes down.
-The well-known fintech brands and the more mature players have a huge competitive advantage here.
+The well-known fintech brands and the more mature players have a substantial competitive advantage here.
 Especially the supporting B2B fintechs in the bank platform business, AML and other compliance-related topics are currently skyrocketing.